 As an artist migrating from China to North America, both my identity and my work pass through the complex filters of different countries, languages, and cultural expectations.
 Making art is a transmigration of my ideas, and thus my spirit, move through and with the different layers of my physical experience.

-In an effort to shape myself, I take traditional Chinese materials and techniques and reinvent them within a Western aesthetic and presentation.
+In an effort to shape myself, I take traditional Chinese materials and techniques and reinvent them within a contemporary aesthetic and presentation.
 In the series, Flux, I use the reeds and red tissue paper of Chinese lantern making to mold the fragile cocoons of an immigrant life – where staying safe and protected within an unfamiliar, often intimidating cultural environment is essential to emerging and adapting with a reincarnated identity.

 In my art, every idea travels through the intricate passageway of how I think in Chinese but speak in English.
 Choosing the right material for my work is like choosing the right word in my vocabulary.
 For Guan Yin, the Goddess of Compassion, I applied the red threads used to make tassels for Chinese lanterns to a statue I had cast of her, and then, even though she was touching the floor, I suspended her by a wire to show how, in my adopted culture, I am suspended between what I used to be and what I am becoming.